farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 This early version of the CorDapp is to be used in an experimental capacity.
 Before investing in commercial development based on this feature, you should get in touch with your Corda team to discuss future changes as the architecture and functionality is developed.
 {{< /warning >}}

-### What you can do with the Pre-Alpha version of this CorDapp
+### What you can do with the Alpha version of this feature

 In trial conditions, you can create a CorDapp to: